8,000 early Annie Leibovitz shots to go on show

-“Celebrity has always been Leibovitz’s subject,” writes Ian Jeffrey in The Photography Book.
-“At first, when she began to take portraits of rock and pop music stars for Rolling Stone magazine in San Francisco in 1970, portraits still showed the subject as a personality.
-As the 1980s unwound, however, personality and celebrity drew further apart; and this process can be followed to perfection in Leibovitz’s art, published in two major collections in 1983 and 1991.”
+“At first, when she began to take portraits of rock and pop music stars for Rolling Stone magazine in San Francisco in 1970, portraits still showed the subject as a personality," writes Ian Jeffrey in The Photography Book.
+As the 1980s unwound, however, personality and fame drew further apart; and this process can be followed to perfection in Leibovitz’s art, published in two major collections in 1983 and 1991.”

 Now the Luma Foundation, one of the world’s leading arts organisations, has acquired Leibovitz’s personal archive, and plans to put together an inaugural show from this collection, at its base in Arles, southern France.